carpentries-incubator/singulairty-introduction/_episodes/07-singularity-images-building.md

 We can now attempt to run a container from the image that we built:

 ~~~
-$ singularity run my_test_image.sif
+$ apptainer run my_test_image.sif
 ~~~
 {: .language-bash}

 If everything worked successfully, you should see the message printed by Python:

 ~~~
 Hello World!
-Hello from our custom Singularity image!
+Hello from our custom Apptainer image!
 ~~~
 {: .output}

-> ## Using `singularity run` from within the Docker container
+> ## Using `apptainer run` from within the Docker container
 >
-> It is strongly recommended that you don't use the Docker container for running Singularity images, only for creating them, since the Singularity command runs within the container as the root user.
+> It is strongly recommended that you don't use the Docker container for running Apptainer images, only for creating them, since the Apptainer command runs within the container as the root user.
 >
-> However, for the purposes of this simple example, and potentially for testing/debugging purposes it is useful to know how to run a Singularity container within the Docker Singularity container.
-You may recall from the [Running a container from the image](/06-singularity-images-prep/index.html#running-a-container-from-the-image) section in the previous episode that we used the `--contain` switch with the `singularity` command.
+> However, for the purposes of this simple example, and potentially for testing/debugging purposes it is useful to know how to run a Apptainer container within the Docker Apptainer container.
+You may recall from the [Running a container from the image](/06-apptainer-images-prep/index.html#running-a-container-from-the-image) section in the previous episode that we used the `--contain` switch with the `apptainer` command.
 If you don't use this switch, it is likely that you will get an error relating to `/etc/localtime` similar to the following:
 >
 > ~~~
 > WARNING: skipping mount of /etc/localtime: no such file or directory